Skip Header

 Related Sharecast Articles

-(Sharecast News) - London stocks were set to rise at the open on Monday as investors mulled the latest UK house price figures.
+(Sharecast News) - London stocks were set to nudge down at the open on Friday following record highs a day earlier and as the latest GDP data missed expectations.

 Important information: This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.
 When you are thinking about investing in shares, it’s generally a good idea to consider holding them alongside other investments in a diversified portfolio of assets.
 Past performance is not a reliable indicator of future returns.